martin-zzy/learngit/readme.txt

 Git is a distributed version controle system.
-Git is a free software distributed under the GPL.
+Git is free software distributed under the GPL. how to track.